confluentinc/workshop-tableflow-databricks/README.md

 ### 🧩 Key Components

 1. **Data Sources**
+   - **ShadowTraffic**: Realistic synthetic data generation of:
-   - **Oracle Database**: Customer and Hotel master data with XStream CDC
+     - Customer and Hotel data, which is sent to an Oracle database
-   - **ShadowTraffic**: Realistic synthetic data generation for Bookings, Reviews, and Clickstream events
+     - Bookings, Reviews, and Clickstream events, which are all produced to Kafka topics

 2. **Ingestion Layer**
    - **Oracle XStream CDC Connector**: Real-time change data capture from Oracle
-   - **Kafka Producers**: Stream synthetic data from ShadowTraffic to Confluent Cloud topics
+   - **Kafka Producers**: Stream synthetic data directly from ShadowTraffic to Confluent Cloud topics

 3. **Processing Layer**
    - **Apache Flink SQL**: Real-time stream processing and data enrichment
-   - **AWS Bedrock Integration**: AI-powered review summarization using Claude models
+   - **(Optional) AWS Bedrock Integration**: AI-powered review summarization using Claude models
    - **Stream Analytics**: Identification of high-value prospects and customer behavior analysis

 4. **Integration Layer**